microsoft/botframework-cli/packages/orchestrator/README.md

   -o, --out=out                   Directory where analysis and output files will be placed.
   -p, --prediction=prediction     Path to a prediction label file, or comma-separated paths to
                                   a collection of files -- most uselful for crosss-valiaton.
-  --obfuscate                     Optional flag to obfuscate labels and utterances in evaluation reports or not.

 DESCRIPTION